Showing posts sorted by relevance for query cement. Sort by date Show all posts

 4) Garage and attic organization

 Keeping your garage/attic/basement organized and clutter-free allows you to better see possible pests and denies pests the cluttered, dark environment they prefer to live in.
 Keeping items aligned and vertically stacked denies rodents the dark hiding places they prefer for reproduction.
 For storage, plastic storage boxes are safer than cardboard boxes.
 Similar to cereal boxes, pests can chew through cardboard easily to access and destroy what you are storing.
 Rats, in particular, look for cluttered areas to occupy because they can better evade predators and exterminators.
 So, cleaning out that clutter is an important preventative measure.
+If you have items you no longer need and they cannot be sold or donated, you might want to look into the roll off dumpster hire costs, SC, or elsewhere closer to you, so you can see how much it will be to use a dumpster to help clear away all the unwanted items you have accumulated.

 5).
 Clean chimneys